Playwright Built-in Locators

 Example Program – Using getByTitle

-Here’s a Playwright test that demonstrates getByTitle
+Here’s a Playwright test that demonstrates getByTitle:

 test('Get By Title Locator', async ({ page }) => {